 Simple machines are basic components of more complex systems that serve a simple purpose: to decrease the amount of work a laborer must do.
 This work savings is the result of a concept called mechanical advantage, which results when one trades the easing a task for taking a little longer to complete the task.
 For example, if you take the stairs instead of a ladder, you still get up to the next floor, but the stairs are easier to take — they just take a little more travel distance.

 Each simple machine serves a unique purpose, and may be used in a wide range of applications.
 See the Review of Simple Machines PowerPoint presentation, for a good review (for students or teacher) of the functions of simple machines, as well as short descriptions, diagrams and examples.
 Simple machines become especially useful when used in concert with one another, in what is called a compound or complex machine.
 Most modern-day machines are compound, though simple machines can still be found in hand tools, for instance a screwdriver is a type of lever and a chisel is a type of wedge.

 Engineers design and build all types of structures, systems and products that are important in our everyday lives.
 The engineering design process is a series of steps that engineering teams use to guide them as they solve problems:

-- Understand the need: What is the problem?
+- Ask: Identify the Needs and Constraints: What is the problem?
 What do I want to do?
 What are the project requirements?
 What are the limitations?
 Who is the customer?
 What is the goal?
-Gather information and conduct research.

-- Improve: Talk about how you could improve your end product.
+- Improve: Redesign as Needed: Discuss how you could improve your solution.
 Make revisions.
 Draw new designs.
-Make your product the best it can be.
+Iterate your design to make your product the best it can be.

 Engineers use their science and math knowledge to explore all possible options and compare many design ideas.
 This is called open-ended design because when you start to solve a problem, you don't know what the best solution will be to meet the requirements.
 The process is cyclical and may begin at, and return to, any step.